 There is really not much to do to prepare your hive.
 Just make sure you have everything at hand.
-You will need to do is remove 3-4 frames.
-This gives you room in which to a) install the queen and b) pour in your bees, as we describe below.
+You will need to remove 3-4 frames.
+This gives you room in the hive to a) install the queen and b) pour in your bees, as we describe below.

 You should also consider an entrance reducer.
 Your bees are, believe it or not, relatively few in number.
-If the hive entrance is attacked by robbers it is going to be difficult for a new colony to defend.
+If the hive entrance is attacked by robbers it will be difficult for a new colony to defend.
 An entrance reducer can help.

 Most beekeepers spray the bees a few minutes before they install them in the hive.
 This gives them something on which to feed and also makes them slightly less mobile, from a gentle covering of sugar syrup.

 An important note for new beekeepers is not to overdo the spraying!
 You are not looking to drown them in sugar syrup!
 Also, the sugar syrup need not be heavy and a 1:1 syrup (one part sugar to one part water) is fine, as compared to a richer 2:1 mixture one might use in the fall.

 A bit nervous?
 Feeling that this is a bigger thing than you expected?